x21L/regex-exercise/README.md

 Your task is to implement a program which fulfills the following requirements:

 * It should detect spam messages.
 In `resources/spams` you will find some example spam texts.
 * Implement a password validator.
 Define requirements for a strong password.
 Moreover, it must not be in the provided dictionary.
 The dictionary is also in the `resource` folder.
+A score on how likely it is spam would be very nice.
 * It must also be possible count the occurrence of the word `Java` in a text.
 A sample text is in the `resources`.
 Lower/upper case does not matter.
   Find an example below: